nofatenet/my-dvd-api/README.md

 15. Create a Project for Heroku: "heroku create my-dvd-api-online"
 16. To Deploy to HEROKU, use "git push heroku main"
 17. Let the browser open it with: "heroku open" - Working?
 Well Done!

+---

+To Do:

+When PUSH, where do the credentials come from?